Frequently Asked Questions

 1. Where will Mahaz Fellows be working?

 Mahaz programming occurs within a constellation of farms and woodlands, but the primary program work and activities will be at Farfields Farm and Hegyion Orchard Farm.
 Both sites are a 25 minute drive from one another.
-As the program proceeds through the spring and early summer, fellows may find they are scheduled to work more closely on one or the other site, depending on their skills and interests as well as the farms’ needs.
+As the program proceeds through the spring and early summer, fellows may find they are scheduled to work more closely on one or the other site.

 2. Where will Mahaz fellows live?